villhei/elixirtut/README.md

 When executing the `iex` REPL in the same directory the compiled file is stored in, the module is automatically available for the Elixir interpreter.

-### Functions
+### <a name="functions"></a> Functions

-##### ![Key concept][lambda] Functions as first-class citizens
+##### <a name="first_class_citizens"></a> Functions as first-class citizens
- Extensive use and composition of short, single purpose functions is one of the distinguishing properties of functional programming.
+ ![Key concept][lambda] Extensive use and composition of short, single purpose functions is one of the distinguishing properties of functional programming.
 Functions are first class citizens in functional programming: functions are acceptable parameters for functions, functions can be anonymous or named, assigned to variables, stored in data structures and functions can return functions as their return values.

 In other words, function is a value with the type function, which when evaluated, reduces to the return value generated by the expression captured by the function.